The Tauber Institute offers many options for recruiting. Some opportunities are listed below.

 - Spotlight!
 Networking Reception (mid-September) – Students and companies participate in an informal networking opportunity.

 - Spotlight!
 Team Project Showcase and Scholarship Competition – Corporate executives view various aspects of student’s skills through presentations.
 The Spotlight!
 Book containing project descriptions and student résumés is also provided (view Spotlight! book here).

 - Post a position to the Tauber website and it will be automatically emailed to 1400+ alumni of the Tauber Institute by filling out this job posting form.

 - Target current students by contacting Michaele Reeves at email@example.com with your specific job description and she can email the current class.

 - Tauber Institute Exclusive Interviews – sponsors of team projects can request exclusive interviews with only Tauber Institute students.
 Contact Michaele Reeves, Team Project Manager, at firstname.lastname@example.org.

-- The University of Michigan College of Engineering’s Career Resource Center and Ross School of Business’s Office of Career Development offer additional recruiting opportunities.
+- The University of Michigan College of Engineering’s Career Resource Center and Ross School of Business’s Office of Career Development offers additional recruiting opportunities.
 Jobs can be posted in OCD’s iMpact system specifically for Operations Management/Tauber students

-- The Student Advisory Board (SAB) – This organization can help with arranging various events such as football tailgates, happy hours, receptions, special workshops & presentations and/or advice on networking with the Tauber Institute.
+- The Student Advisory Board (SAB) – This organization can help with arranging various events such as football tailgates, happy hours, receptions, special workshops & presentations, and/or advice on networking with the Tauber Institute.
 Contact them at: email@example.com.